Leaders make mistakes

 I’ve made many mistakes in my time, and the incident which springs to mind happened only a few years ago.
 I am one of those leaders who make mistakes.
 Not once, but many times.
 On one occasion, I had worked hard with my team to foster a culture of inclusion and collaboration.
 I was keen to make sure everyone was heard and had a say.
 I also wanted to offer a service to our customers that were second to none.
 The team was tasked to develop a strategy to do so.

-Ever an opportunist, while this process was going on I got the chance to sign the entire team up for accredited customer service training for peanuts.
+Ever an opportunist, while this process was going on, I got the chance to sign the entire team up for accredited customer service training for peanuts.
 The training provider had access to grant funding.
 After a pretty unscheduled demonstration, I signed on the dotted line.
 I was pleased with myself.
-I thought I had bagged a brilliant bargain and a great opportunity for my team.
+I thought I had bagged a brilliant bargain and an excellent opportunity for my team.

 Making a gaffe

 As soon as I made the announcement, I realised, of course, I had made a tremendous gaffe.
-Notwithstanding the training and assignment time was completely in work-time.
-Even though the team were going to get a recognised qualification, as well as learn the skills of brilliant customer service.
+Notwithstanding, the training and assignment time was entirely in work-time.
+Even though the team were going to get a recognised qualification and learn the skills of brilliant customer service.
 All for a price which hardly made a dent in our ever pressed budget.
 I had violated at least three fundamental values, which I had been at pains to stress over the months I had worked with the team.
-The first one was simply to communicate with them, the second, to consult with them about major decisions which affected them and the third was to allow them to develop the overall customer service strategy and take ownership of it.
+The first one was to communicate with them; the second was to consult about significant decisions that affected them.
+The third was to allow them to develop the overall customer service strategy and take ownership of it.

 Admit you were wrong and apologise

-I told them I was sorry and honestly explained that in my enthusiasm to capture what I thought was an amazing opportunity, I had acted too quickly.
+I told them I was sorry and honestly explained that I had acted too quickly in my enthusiasm to capture what I thought was a fantastic opportunity.

 Set out your original intention

 I wanted to be able to help my team develop exceptional customer service skills.
 There wasn’t an expectation of them to study or attend workshops outside of working hours.
-I also wanted to give them an externally recognisable qualification so it added to their bank of transferable skills.
+I also wanted to give them an externally recognisable qualification, adding to their bank of transferable skills.
 Most of the time, we do make decisions with the best of intentions, even if we haven’t thought through the entirety of our actions.
 Without being defensive, it is part of being honest to describe your reasons for making the decision.
-If well-intentioned then your reasoning is a valid factor.
+If well-intentioned, then your reasoning is a valid factor.

 Understand Your Bottom Line

-Sometimes good decisions are made in the wrong way, and the outcome is un-negotiable.
-At other times, there are some options, where some compromise can be made.
+Sometimes good decisions are made in the wrong way, and the outcome is unnegotiable.
+At other times, there are some options where you can make some compromise.
 You can find a solution within those parameters.
-In some cases, you just have to put your hands up and ditch your decision.
+In some cases, you have to put your hands up and ditch your decision.
 In this situation, having listened to team members, I gave them back their decision making power.
 I made entry onto the course optional.
 It was understood we had to find a way to help those not undertaking the training to find a way to meet the aspirational standards we needed.
-As it happens everyone undertook the training.
+As it happens, everyone undertook the training.
 100% of attendees passed and gained a formal qualification.

 The customer service you remember is when the provider or supplier goes the extra mile.
-Things may go horribly wrong.
+Things may go wrong.
 But it is how the supplier deals with the situation that you remember best.
 It is the same with making a gaffe.
 It is how you subsequently deal with it which is at the heart of your redemption.
 As well as all of the above steps, in this case, I asked the team how they wanted to interact with me in the future.
-I made sure they were fully informed about potential developments.
+I made sure I fully informed them about potential developments.
 Also, I committed to consulting with them.
-TThen I followed up with my promise because I realised how tenuously close I had been in losing trust.
+I followed up with my promise because I realised how tenuously close I had been to losing trust.

-No doubt it will become apparent what the intentions behind the “Lean In” situation are in reality.
-It may be decided to quietly withdraw the post and make no announcement.
-I sincerely hope though they follow the 5 steps above or take similar action to deal with their gaffe
+It never became apparent what the intentions behind the “Lean In” situation were in reality.
+It may have been decided to quietly withdraw the post and make no announcement.
+If you find yourself in such a position, following the five steps above or taking similar action to deal with your gaffe won’t hurt.

 I help leaders develop self- mastery, helping them to become confident in their own inner guidance.